Compare

 What makes these comparison pages different from generic style debates?

-Each comparison is built around decision consequences and failure modes.
-The goal is to help users choose a policy they can execute consistently, not to win an ideological argument.
+Each comparison is built around decision consequences and failure modes, not identity labels.
+The goal is to help you choose a policy you can execute consistently and audit over time.

-How should this hub be used for social or newsletter distribution?
+How should this hub be used for newsletters or community replies?

 Compare first, then commit your policy